 By Gail Morris | Published: 6/20/2008

 Hundreds of ducks in winter, a hotspot for migrating shorebirds and passerines in spring and fall, a reliable summer site for waterbirds, and the chance of a rarity all year – these are the reasons I never get bored birding at Village Creek Wastewater Treatment Plant, known to local birders as the Village Creek Drying Beds.

 Water levels in the 46 beds of water fluctuate constantly, bringing in a variety of birds.
-When you enter the gate, drive slowly through the wooded areas that line the road and look for songbirds, blackbirds, and nesting Barred Owls.
+When you enter the gate, walk slowly through the wooded areas that line the road and look for songbirds, blackbirds, and nesting Barred Owls.
 Ducks occur on the first large pond, and Common Yellowthroats often hang out in the foliage near the corner of the pond.
-Up the slight incline is a parking area where you can set up a scope to scan the beds.
-From here, I start driving the dirt roads around the levees.
+At the top of the slight incline is an area to set up a scope to scan the beds.
+From here, I walk the dirt roads around the levees.

 Shorebirds, gulls, and terns are the big attractions in spring and fall.
 The most common migrants in both seasons are American Avocet, sandpipers, yellowlegs, Wilson’s Phalarope, Franklin’s Gull, and Black Tern.
 The possibilities seem endless at this urban refuge. – Gail Morris

 Gail Morris is past president of the Fort Worth Audubon Society.
 She also wrote about Cement Creek Reservoir, Fort Worth, Texas, Hotspot Near You No. 75, and Hagerman National Wildlife Refuge, Sherman, Texas, No. 86.

 Click on the coordinates below to view location:

 Grassland, wetland, woodlands, and ponds.